Snail51/Smart-Compress-CLI/README.md

  3. Manually run FuturePlan2 on as many computers as I can find a make static adjustments to `exclusions.txt`.

 # History
+ - This tool is 100% written by Brendan Rood.
- This tool was originally created on or before 2024-07-24.
+ - This tool was originally created on or before 2024-07-24.
- This tool was first uploaded to github/Snail51 on 2025-02-11.
+ - This tool was first uploaded to github/Snail51 on 2025-02-11.